ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ## 2.2 Retry Processing (In case of exceptions/failures)
 If the system is unable to process a request due to infrastructure failure or stuck at a particular stage, then the system will retry processing the packet for a certain number of times (the threshold limit is configurable).
 ## 2.3 Resume Workflow
-If the packets processing is incomplete and is stuck at a particular stage due to some system exception, such as technical, components, and infrastructure failure (database, internal service, queue, etc.) then the system identifies the blocked packets, which are in processing stage and re-sends the packets to the particular stage where it has stopped.
+If the packet processing is incomplete and is stuck at a particular stage due to some system exception, such as technical, components, and infrastructure failure (database, internal service, queue, etc.) then the system identifies the blocked packets, which are in processing stage and re-sends the packet to the particular stage where it has stopped.
 ## 2.4 Integration (System capability) & Workflow Customization (Ability to plug-in/exclude stages)
 System Integrator can integrate their system with MOSIP.